 Appropriately, live betting is a great way to lose money.
 That’s why it’s important to set limits both with your money and with your time.
 Betting on live events, in particular, can be dangerous because the decisions happen so fast: instead of planning to wager a set amount of money ahead of time, live bettors have to make quick decisions on whether or not to bet.

 The human brain is not good at quick decisions.
 There’s something in gambling called “chasing your losses”.
 The brain is a delicate and complex device, and it’s simply human nature to believe that “this one bet could recoup all my losses”, especially when you’re deciding under pressure.
 In reality, to have one bet recoup all your losses is something that almost never happens.

 In addition to being mindful of time and limits, most online sportsbooks will allow their users to set gambling limits and enable cooling-off periods where accounts are locked.
 Every legal sportsbook in the US is run by their state’s gambling or gaming enforcement division, so problem gambling and other issues are handled at a state level.

 Myths of gamblers staking their entire life on a bet and winning are just stories; irresponsible gambling ruins lives every day.
-Legal sportsbooks in the US make several efforts to extend a helping hand to problem gamblers, so don’t be afraid to ask for help if you feel your gambling is getting out of hand.
+Regulated sportsbooks should several efforts to extend a helping hand to problem gamblers, so don’t be afraid to ask for help if you feel your gambling is getting out of hand.